Argonne-National-Laboratory/PIPS/README.txt

 cmake ..
 make

-5. The build system will install executables from three resources: PIPS-IPM, PIPS-S and PIPS-NLP.
+5. The build system will install executables from three sources: PIPS-IPM, PIPS-S and PIPS-NLP.
-For the usages of these executables, please follow the README.txt files in the corresponding sub-folder.

 #####################################################################################
 # ACKNOWLEDGMENTS